ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 Our goal is to design and build a reliable and efficient system that demonstrates our technical and collaborative skills while serving as a learning experience.
 We followed a systematic process, including brainstorming, researching, prototyping, testing, and iterating.
 We maintained detailed documentation for ease of knowledge sharing and a smoother workflow throughout the project.

-The robot is engineered with a modular chassis, powered by an N20 motor with an encoder, and controlled using a Raspberry Pi 5 and a Raspberry Pi Pico 2.
-It utilises a combination of an RPLidar C1 LIDAR sensor and a fish-eye lens camera to provide an advanced system for obstacle detection and navigation.
+Our robot is engineered using a custom modular chassis in a rear-wheel drive configuration, controlled using a Raspberry Pi 5 and a Raspberry Pi Pico 2.
+It utilises a combination of an LIDAR sensor and a fish-eye lens camera to provide an advanced system for obstacle detection and navigation.

-Our objective was to create an intelligent robot that is capable of navigating through obstacles with pinpoint precision and speed.
+Our objective is to create an intelligent robot that is capable of navigating through obstacles with pinpoint precision and speed.

 <!-- TODO: You should add a few paragraphs here about your inspiration, high-level goals, team structure, and overall approach. -->